Why brushing your teeth is so important

 Do I need an electronic toothbrush?

-Short answer, no. You can achieve the same results with a standard toothbrush that you can with an electronic toothbrush, and it is also cheaper.
-However, it takes more discipline (to ensure proper technique) and time with a standard toothbrush to do the same quality of a brushing as a high quality electronic toothbrush.
-At BreathMD we have tried various electronic toothbrushes over the years and have found Philips Sonicare to be our far and away favorite.
+Short answer: no. You can achieve the same results with a standard toothbrush that you can with an electronic one, and it is cheaper too.
+However, a standard toothbrush takes more discipline (to ensure proper technique) and more time to match the quality of brushing you get from a high-quality electronic toothbrush.
+At BreathMD we have tried various electronic toothbrushes over the years and have found Philips Sonicare to be our far-and-away favorite.

 How often should you brush your teeth

-Ideally you should brush your teeth after every meal and before going to bed.
-If it is hard for you to brush after every meal because of work, school, or other out of home activities then read our Oral Care on the Go article to help you overcome these challenges.
+Ideally, you should brush your teeth after every meal and before going to bed.
+If it is hard for you to brush after every meal because of work, school, or other activities away from home, then read our Oral Care on the Go article to help you overcome these challenges.

 How to tell if your teeth are thoroughly cleaned

-The easiest way to tell if your teeth are properly cleaned after brushing is by feeling around your teeth with your tongue.
-Your teeth should feel smooth, if they don't feel smooth and you can feel some build up there is still plaque on your teeth.
-Be sure you have brushed all surfaces of your teeth.
+The easiest way to tell if your teeth are properly cleaned after brushing is to feel around them with your tongue.
+Your teeth should feel smooth; if they don’t feel smooth and you can feel some buildup, there is still plaque on your teeth.
+Be sure you have brushed all surfaces.

-If you want to feel even more confident that your teeth are free of plaque you can buy dental disclosing tablets that will highlight any remaining plaque.
-If there is still plaque on your teeth the tablets will stain it red, then you will be able to brush it away.
+If you want to feel even more confident that your teeth are free of plaque, you can buy dental disclosing tablets that will highlight any remaining plaque.
+If there is still plaque on your teeth, the tablets will stain it red so you can brush it away.

 If you experience bleeding while brushing

-Your gums should not bleed while brushing your teeth.
-Bleeding from your gums while brushing may be caused by poor oral hygiene.
-Make sure you are brushing at least twice a day and flossing once a day.
-If you are practicing good oral hygiene and there is still bleeding while brushing, this may also occur because your tooth bristles are too stiff (only use soft bristles) or you are brushing too hard or too vigorously.
-If your gums continue to bleed despite following these measures, see a Dentist right away.
-Bleeding gums may be a sign of gum disease and should be treated as soon as possible as it can lead to periodontal disease.
+Your gums should not bleed while you brush your teeth.
+Bleeding gums may be caused by poor oral hygiene, so make sure you are brushing at least twice a day and flossing once a day.
+If you are practicing good oral hygiene and there is still bleeding while brushing, it may be because your toothbrush bristles are too stiff (only use soft bristles) or because you are brushing too hard or too vigorously.
+If your gums continue to bleed despite these measures, see a dentist right away.
+Bleeding gums may be a sign of gum disease and should be treated as soon as possible, as it can lead to periodontal disease.